MozeBaltyk/Rkub/README.md

 -u admin -Kk                                       # Other Ansible Arguments (like -vvv)
 ```

 ## Roadmap

-milestones:
-* Improve collection to run as true collection
-* Ansible Execution-Env
+Milestones:

 * More install customization and options

+* HA masters with kubevip

 * To add bootstrap with ArgoCD
-* HA masters with kubevip

-Improvment:
 * Add a option to chooce by url mode or airgap mode

+Improvments:

+* Improve collection to run as true collection

+* Ansible Execution-Env

+* Justfile

 # Special thanks to 📢